 2. Painting a Rental Property Can Generate a High Return on Investment

-If you’re looking for an easy rental property upgrade that will make it a snap to get a tenant in place, then grab a paintbrush!
-Simply painting the rooms in your property can bring in one of the highest returns on investment.
+If you’re looking for an easy rental property upgrade that will make it a snap to get a tenant in place, then grab a paintbrush.
 A good paint job can transform a shabby property into a must-have rental!
 It’s best to use neutral colors.
 We have found that painting the walls gray with white trim looks fantastic.
 Or, you can’t go wrong with all beige walls.
 Once you find a color that works well, we suggest sticking with it for all your rentals, and registering the paint brand and color at your local shop so that your contractors can easily pick it up, and there are no color mix-ups.

 3. Reduce Costs for You or Your Tenants by Upgrading to Energy-Star Certified Appliances